utdata/texas-schools/README.md

 The work was completed in April 2015.

 ## Update July 2017
-- TEA has a file of these lat/longs that is probably a better source at this time: http://schoolsdata2-tea-texas.opendata.arcgis.com/
+- TEA has a file of these lat/longs that is probably a better source at this time: http://schoolsdata2-tea-texas.opendata.arcgis.com/, click on "Schools", then Download Spreadsheet.
 - And Common Core has all schools in the US: https://nces.ed.gov/ccd/pubschuniv.asp

 ## How to use this file